 (Wait.
 Am I allowed to say Starbucks here, or will the trademark police come scoop me up, tall, refreshing pink drink still in hand?)

 I normally avoid the secret menu like the plague

 In fact, the secret menu is – in my mind, anyway – infamous for being stocked with super high sugar and high-empty-calorie drinks that don’t appeal to me at all.

-Actually, in certain circles, this drink has a bit of lore behind it.
-One very specific circle, in fact, of nursing moms who are constantly worried about their supply – and who, via Facebook groups devoted solely to these sorts of things – pass along anecdotes of this super hydrating pink drink that supposedly boosted their supply like crazy.
+Actually, in certain circles (namely the places in which moms congregate on social media), this drink has a bit of lore behind it.
+One very specific circle, in fact, of nursing moms who are constantly worried about their supply – and who, via Facebook groups devoted solely to these sorts of things – pass along anecdotes of the super hydrating Starbucks pink drink that supposedly boosted their supply like crazy.

 Yeah, I’m talking about breastmilk.
 Any moms who are or have nursed totally know what I’m talking about and are likely nodding their heads vigorously at the screen right now.
 The rest of you are probably super skeeved out right now, and for that, I’m sorry.

 Anyway… the pink drink is a strawberry and hibiscus flavored cold drink made from mixing heavily-sweetened hibiscus tea with dried strawberries and coconut milk to make it a beautiful opaque pale pink color.
 It is fruity and refreshing, but the original version is way too sweet (imagine cough syrup mixed with a melted pink starburst – yeah, it was too sweet).

 But despite disliking the taste of the drink, I loved the hydration.
 Tea, ice, coconut milk – it all made me feel great.

 In this season of bone dry outside air and whatever-is-dryer-than-bone overheated indoor air, I don’t know about you, but I need all the hydration I can get.